-The Prudential Center’s Skywalk offers New England's only skyscraper observatory with breathtaking 360-degree panoramic views of Boston and beyond!
+The Prudential Center’s Skywalk offers New England's only sky high vantage point with breathtaking 360-degree panoramic views of Boston and beyond!
 The observatory in this unique landmark building offers engaging interactive exhibits that give visitors a real flavor of Boston’s distinctive culture and neighborhoods.
 You’ll leave with a greater understanding of the layout of Boston and the surrounding area, and an appreciation for the beauty (both natural and manmade) of this New England capitol city!

 The unique 40-minute ‘Acoustiguide Opus Touch’ self-guided player details the city's historic past and current sites as you stand and observe from 52 stories high.
-A multi-media movie theater features films including Wings over Boston and Dreams of Freedom that give context to what you’re seeing.
+The theater features films including Dreams of Freedom: Boston’s Story and Wings Over Boston that give context to what you’re seeing.
 Coincidentally, the Dreams of Freedom Immigration Museum is Boston's only educational immigration experience, and is a great way to learn about the city’s multiculturalism.

 The Skywalk Observatory is the ideal place to begin a tour of Boston, offering unparalleled views of the city.
 Think of the Prudential Center as Boston’s Empire State Building!
 On a clear day, you can see up to 100 miles away and far out to sea as well.
 Visitors are able to get a bird's eye view of Boston's Hancock Tower, Fenway Park, the Boston Common and Public Gardens, the Esplanade and Hatch Shell, the Charles River, Faneuil Hall Marketplace, MIT, Harvard University, and countless other Boston landmarks.